abreu147/ERRC-2024/README.md

-# Studing-react
- Studing-react to improve my knowledge
+# Website devloped to support ERRC-2024